 Because I want to be able to put up as many jars as possible, I look for plants that will give us the highest yields in a small growing space.
 Even though I look at different varieties of runner beans, I usually end up planting Scarlet Runner pole beans.
-I’ll get a much higher yield growing pole beans as opposed to bush beans.
+I’ll get a much higher yield growing these beans as opposed to bush beans.

 They are the same bean, but the bush bean stays small and the pole beans, well, they climb poles!
-Since our temperatures can fluctuate so much from morning to night, we decided to not take any chances and plant the beans in the Greenhouse.
+Since our temperatures can fluctuate so much from morning to night, we decided to not take any chances and plant the beans in our homemade Greenhouse.
 Beans do NOT like a frost.

 We built our greenhouse right over the manure and compost piles, saving us a lot of time and ensuring great soil.
-Here’s how we built that Greenhouse for under 200!
+Here’s how we built a simple DIY Greenhouse for under 200!

 If you’re thinking of building your own greenhouse (and why not?) here’s a great book to get some ideas from.
 I bought it the year before we built ours and had the chance to read it over several times.
 There are a lot of great tips and hints in the book.